napcs/node-livereload/README.md

 When submitting code, please keep commits small, and do not modify the README file.
 Commit both the Coffee and JS files.

 # Changelog

+### 0.9.2
+* CLI: The file path is no longer fixed to a specific position in the arguments list
+* CLI: You no longer need to specify the file path when using additional arguments
+* CLI: You can use the `-op` or `--originalpath` option with the command line tool instead of writing your own server.

 ### 0.9.1
 * Fix issue with livereload.js not resolving properly on some projects (caseywebdev)